ricmac/Cybercultural/src/posts/062-rww-portland-2011.md

 ---
 title: "Before My Latest Portland Trip, I Decide To Sell ReadWriteWeb"
-description: "Prior to my October 2011 trip to the US for what turned out to be the final Web 2.0 conference, I decide to put RWW up for sale.
+description: "Prior to my October 2011 trip to the US for Web 2.0 Summit (it would be the last ever Web 2.0 conference), I decide to put RWW up for sale.
 Then during my visit to Portland before SF, Marshall resigns."
 date: 2024-12-10
 permalink: "p/062-rww-portland-2011/"
 tags: ['web20', 'memoir', '2011']